-Order means an actionable bid or offer (i) in response to a Request For Quotean RFQ, (ii) displayed in the Order Book, or (iii) modification of an RFQ or price displayed in the Order Book.
+Order means an actionable bid or offer (i) in response to an RFQ, (ii) displayed in the Order Book, or (iii) modification of an RFQ or price displayed in the Order Book.

 Order Book means the Central Limit Order book part of the CMSEF trading system in which all Participants have the ability to enter multiple bids or offers, observe or receive bids and offers entered by other Participants, and execute such bids and offers.